-1. Define your market and who you are going to sell to.
+1. Identify your perfect customer, get specific.
 You want this as narrow and concise as possible.
-You can always add another segment later but if you are not talking to a segment now you are talking to nobody.
+You can always add another segment later but if you are not selling to someone specific, you are selling to nobody.

-2. Understand what is missing in your segment’s life.
+2. Understand what is missing in your perfect customer’s life.
 Something is missing otherwise there is no opportunity for you to sell.
+People only buy to make themselves complete, to fill in a missing piece.
 So define the gap that you fill with your product.

-3. Show how you will fill that gap and create the materials to market to your segment.
+3. Show how you make your perfect customer complete then create the materials to market to your segment.

-But whether you use our format or your own, the most important step you can do is focus on a relevant segment.
-You can sell to multiple segments, but realize that each one will need their own story their own strategy and often their own product.
+And the most important step you can take is to define your segment.
+You can sell to multiple segments, but realize that each one will need their own story, their own strategy, and often their own product.

 Our coffee customer stopped selling to the world and started selling to high-end coffee drinkers in their hometown.